softnami/Autoencoder/README.md

         'p': 0.05,/*Sparsity parameter.*/
         'beta': 0.3,/*Weight of the sparsity term.*/
         'learningRate': 0.9,
-        'threshold_value': undefined /*optional threshold value*/ ,
+        'threshold_value': undefined /* Optional threshold value for cost.
+Defaults to 1/(e^3). */,
-        'regularization_parameter': 0.001 /*optional regularization parameter to prevent overfitting.*/ ,
+        'regularization_parameter': 0.001 /*Optional regularization parameter to prevent overfitting.
+Defaults to 0.01.*/ ,
         'optimization_mode': {
           'mode': 0
-        } /*optional optimization mode for type of gradient descent. {'mode': 0} for batch gradient descent and     {'mode':1, 'batch_size': <your batch size>} for mini-batch gradient descent.*/ , 'notify_count': 10 /*optional value to execute the callback after every x number of iterations.*/ , 'iteration_callback': callback /*optional callback that can be used for getting cost and iteration value on every notify count.*/ , 'maximum_iterations': 500 /*optional maximum iterations to be allowed.*/ });
+        } /*Optional optimization mode for type of gradient descent. {mode:1, 'batch_size': <your size>} for mini-batch and {mode: 0} for batch.
+Defaults to batch gradient descent.*/ , 'notify_count': 10 /*Optional value to execute the iteration_callback after every x number of iterations.
+Defaults to 100.*/ , 'iteration_callback': callback /*Optional callback that can be used for getting cost and iteration value on every notify count.
+Defaults to empty function.*/ , 'maximum_iterations': 500 /*Optional maximum iterations to be allowed before the optimization is complete.
+Defaults to 1000.*/
+      });

 an.train_network([